Moving house with your baby

 And for older children – have the child-proof kit ready to go, and make that one person’s job for moving-in day, to keep excited little explorers from finding new hazards.

 If it all feels like it’s getting too much, remember – this difficult moving period is temporary.
 Your new home, and the memories you’ll make there, are permanent.
-And for more information and advice on parenthood, check out our articles on everything from those early days of pregnancy to the toddler stage.
+If you found our moving house with baby article handy then why not check out our other parenthood information and advice, which covers everything from introducing your pet to baby to introducing your toddler to your newborn.